What is assisted Self-Publishing?

 - Will never be bound by contracts or legal agreements that extend beyond the production and printing of your book

-- Will be guaranteed a full-publishing package from the company you sign up with; a package that should include full editing, interior layout, cover design, author corrections, printing and distribution.
+- Will be guaranteed a full-publishing package from the company you sign up with; a package that should include full editing, interior layout, cover design, author corrections, printing and distribution into stores.

 - Will retain the full copyright on your manuscript forever